masterminds-kenya/social_network/checklist.md

 - [x] On edit User, password is unchanged if the password field is left blank.
 - [x] On edit User, input on password field changes the password
 - [x] On edit User, changing the email to one already in use does not break
-- [ ] ?User created with Facebook login/permissions is integrated with other User methods
+- [s] ?User created with Facebook login/permissions is integrated with other User methods
 - [x] Login page: During Testing & Approval, show Test Login Details.
 - [n] Allow anonymous user to start the creation of a manager or admin account
   - [n] New manually created 'manager' or 'admin' users requires Admin approval